wfxr/rlt/README.md

 ![Screenshot](https://raw.githubusercontent.com/wfxr/i/master/rlt-demo.gif)

-**rlt** provides a simple but flexible way to create a load test tool in Rust.
+**rlt** provides a simple way to create load test tools in Rust.
-It is designed to be a universal load test framework, which means you can use rlt to create load test tools for different kinds of services, such as http, grpc, database, or more complex and customized services.
+It is designed to be a universal load test framework, which means you can use rlt for various services, such as Http, gRPC, Thrift, Database, or other customized services.

 ### Features

-- **Flexible**: Customize the load test scenario with your own logic.
+- **Flexible**: Customize the work load with your own logic.
-- **Easy to use**: Little boilerplate code, just focus on testing logic.
+- **Easy to use**: Little boilerplate code, just focus on testing.
-- **Rich Statistics**: Collect and display rich statistics during the load test.
+- **Rich Statistics**: Collect and display rich statistics.
 - **High performance**: Carefully optimized for performance and resource usage.
 - **Real-time TUI**: Monitor the progress of the load test with a powerful real-time TUI.